bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 13. In Essbase, in the **New Rule** browser tab for your ``SalesSQLDataload`` rule, select Sales from the Select drop-down box.

-14. Click **Create > Regular** to continue adding fields ,you will notice build rule has automatically picked fields from datasource.
+14. Click **Create > Regular** to continue adding fields.
+Notice that the build rule has automatically picked fields from the Datasource.

 15. Verify all the fields are properly mapped to columns in table.